Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: The bootstrap argument

 We now fix $T \in (T_0,t^{\star})$.
 Since the decay provided by the absorption can only be considered after time $T_0$, we will split the study of the decay estimates between $[0,T_0]$ and $[T_0,T]$.
 In particular, the local in time estimates of Section \ref{Section:Prelim} will help us to treat the part on $[0,T_0]$.

 In view of the assumptions \eqref{data:hyp} and \eqref{smallness:condition:THM} on the initial data, we will not be very precise about the exact range of exponents which are used when the quantities $N_q(f_0), H_{q,m}(f_0), K_{q,r}(f_0), F_{q,m,r}(f_0)$ of Definition \ref{decay_f0} may appear.
 Note that they are nondecreasing when the parameters $q$ and $m$ increase.
 In the last part of the current section, we will consider the maximum of the finite family of indices we have used previously.
 Moreover, these indices may sometimes depend on the exponent $\gamma$ that we use to quantify the decay in time but this one will be somehow fixed in the last step of the bootstrap.
 Thus, all the following results must be understood as if we take the involved exponents large enough.
+Let us also recall the symbol $\lesssim_0$ introduced in Notation \ref{nota:lesssim_0}.